ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ### Generative models

-**Generative models** learn a **joint distribution** $P(x, z)$ (the probability of $x$ and $z$ occurring together).
+**Generative models learn a joint distribution** $P(x, z)$ (the probability of $x$ and $z$ occurring together).
 Generative models generate new, unobserved data $x'$.

-We can derive this process for generating new data.
-Let's start with the definition of conditional probability:
+We can derive this process for generating new data, from the definition of conditional probability:

 $$ P(x \mid z) = \frac{P(x, z)}{P(z)} $$

-Rearranging this definition gives us a decomposition of the joint distribution  (this is the product rule of probability):
+Rearranging this definition gives us a decomposition of the joint distribution.
+This is the product rule of probability:

 $$P(x, z) = P(x \mid z) \cdot P(z)$$